SlyAyoo/Solavisetech-women-in-data-cohort2-/README.md

 # Expectations from this program
 I expect the data program to equip me with practical analytical skills, industry-relevant knowledge, and hands-on experience that will enable me to transform data into meaningful insights and impactful solutions.
 # What i hope to learn
-How to collect, clean, analyze, and interpret data
+How to collect, clean, analyze, and interpret data.
-How to use data analysis tools and technologies effectively How to identify trends and generate meaningful insights from data Data visualization and reporting techniques Problem-solving using data-driven approaches Decision-making based on accurate data analysis Real-world application of data in business and technology Communication of findings through clear reports and presentations Team collaboration on data-related projects
+How to use data analysis tools and technologies effectively.
+How to identify trends and generate meaningful insights from data.
+Data visualization and reporting techniques.
+Problem-solving using data-driven approaches.
+Decision-making based on accurate data analysis.
+Real-world application of data in business and technology.
+Communication of findings through clear reports and presentations.
+Team collaboration on data-related projects.
-Industry best practices in data management and analytics
+Industry best practices in data management and analytics.